daattali/beautiful-jekyll/_posts/2024-04-06-Number-Bases.md

 - E represents 14(decimal)
 - F represents 15(decimal)

 Hexadecimal is particularly useful in computer science and digital electronics because it provides a more human-friendly way of representing binary data.
 Since 16 is a power of 2 (specifically, 2<sup>4</sup>), each hexadecimal digit can represent four binary digits (bits).
 This makes conversion between binary and hexadecimal straightforward and much easier than converting between binary and decimal.
-For instance, the binary sequence 1010 1101 is easily broken down into two groups of four (1010 and 1101), which directly convert to hexadecimal digits AD.

 ## Translate binary into hexadecimal vice versa

 Translating between binary (base 2) and hexadecimal (base 16) is a straightforward process because each hexadecimal digit exactly corresponds to four binary digits (bits).
 Here I can show you how these can be traslated each other.